G1ANT-Robot/G1ANT.Manual/appendices/rdp-controller.md

 RDP stands for Remote Desktop Protocol and is the foundation for remote desktop connections in Windows.
 With RDP you can connect to a remote computer running Windows and use it as if it was your local machine.

-Our RDP Controller is a tool for running G1ANT.Robot on a remote PC: you just connect to a remote computer with the standard Remote Desktop Connection app in Windows, start a local robot script on this connected system, and then you can minimize or even close the remote connection.
-The script will continue the execution uninterrupted.
+Our RDP Controller is a tool for running G1ANT.Robot automations on a remote PC: you just connect to a remote computer with the standard Remote Desktop Connection app in Windows, start a local robot script on this connected system, and then you can minimize or even close the remote connection client.
+The script will continue the execution without disturbance.

 In order to start using the RDP Controller, you have to follow these steps: